Samizo-AITL/full-code-mechanical-design/README.md

 ---

+## Historical Context

+Prototype fabrication → machining → dimensional measurement → drawing.
+Three-dimensional objects are projected onto two-dimensional drawings using orthographic projection, and conversely, three-dimensional form is reconstructed mentally from two-dimensional drawings.

+This bidirectional translation constituted a core skill for traditional mechanical designers.

+From this perspective, it is understandable that generative design or code-driven approaches—where the designer does not directly manipulate geometry—can feel intuitively difficult to accept.

+However, semiconductor layout design followed a similar trajectory.
+There was a time when routing was performed manually, with designers carefully accounting for process-specific behavior based on experience and tacit knowledge.

+As design rules were formalized and incorporated into PDKs, the center of design activity shifted from manual layout to logical description using Verilog.

+Viewed in the context of technological history, it may be unavoidable that mechanical design will follow a comparable path.

+---

 ## Why Full Code Mechanical Design Wins

 Mechanical design should not be treated as a static artifact (CAD data or drawings),